dingoe12/MatchBoard/README.md

 # MatchBoard
-Just a simple software for Judo matches on a big board, that's all.
+Just a simple software for Judo matches on a big board, that's all... for now!